shriya/rithm/1-week/2-tues.md

 * Hyper Text Transfer Protocal

-* Sending data from client to server - must be test
+* Sending data from client to server - must be text

   * HTML